-• Maintain good relationships with pupils, exercise appropriate authority, and act decisively when necessary.
-Fulfil wider professional responsibilities • Make a positive contribution to the wider life and ethos of the school; • Develop effective professional relationships with colleagues, knowing how and when to draw on advice and specialist support; • Deploy support staff effectively; • Take responsibility for improving teaching responding to advice and feedback from colleagues; and • Communicate effectively with parents with regard to pupils' achievements and well-being.
+Maintain good relationships with pupils, exercise appropriate authority, and act decisively when necessary.
+Fulfil wider professional responsibilities Make a positive contribution to the wider life and ethos of the school; Develop effective professional relationships with colleagues, knowing how and when to draw on advise and aposialist support: knowing how and when to draw on advice and specialist support;Deploy support staff effectively; Take responsibility for improving teaching responding to advice and feedback from colleagues; and Communicate effectively with parents with regard to pupils' achievements and well-being.

-ST0490/AP01
+ST0490/AP05

-Professional and personal behaviours required of a teaching apprentice: Assessment Method and whom it is assessed by Grading A teacher apprentice is expected to demonstrate consistently high standards of personal and professional conduct.
-The following statements define the behaviour and attitudes, which set the required standards: • Teachers uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school, by: • Treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher's professional position; • Having regard for the need to safeguard pupils' well-being, in accordance with statutory provisions; • Showing tolerance of and respect for the rights of others; • Not undermining fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs; • Ensuring that personal beliefs are not expressed in ways which exploit pupils' vulnerability or might lead them to break the law; • Teacher apprentices must have proper and professional regard for the ethos, policies and practices of the school in which they teach, and maintain high standards in their own attendance and punctuality; and • Teacher apprentices must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and responsibilities.
-Lesson Observation with a professional dialogue, with the quality assessed by the Independent Assessment Organisation.
+510450/AT 05 Professional and personal behaviours required of a teaching apprentice: Assessment Method and whom it is assessed by Grading apprentice: A teacher apprentice is expected to demonstrate consistently high standards of personal and professional conduct.
+The following statements define the behaviour and attitudes, which set the required standards: Teachers uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school, by: Treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher's professional position; Having regard for the need to safeguard pupils' well-being, in accordance with statutory provisions; Showing tolerance of and respect for the rights of others; Not undermining fundamental British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs; Ensuring that personal beliefs are not expressed in ways which exploit pupils' vulnerability or might lead them to break the law; Teacher apprentices must have proper and professional regard for the ethos, policies and practices of the school in which they teach, and maintain high standards in their own attendance and punctuality; and Assessed by Lesson Observation with a professional dialogue, with the quality assessed by the Independent Assessment Organisation.
 Professional discussion, which will assess the apprentices' knowledge, skills and behaviours with regard to the Teachers' Standards.
 The apprentice should bring a portfolio of work completed during Initial Teaching Training.
 The portfolio will not be assessed but will provide the apprentice with an aid to demonstrate their knowledge, skills and behaviours during the professional discussion.
 The professional discussion will be with a panel composed of the independent assessor, a representative from the apprenticeship training provider and a representative from the employer.
 It is for the independent assessor to make the final decision regarding the apprentices' grade.
-Outstanding Pass Inadequate See 'end-point grading' section below for detailed descriptions of each grade.
+Distinction Pass Fail See 'end-point grading' section below for detailed descriptions of each grade.